This can’t be true but I remember it. (Jeffrey Eugenides)

 I take umpiring seriously.
 I get my kit ready early on match days and leave plenty of time to arrive at the ground.
 And I have enormous respect for players and officials of the clubs in the League – I know how much work goes into preparing a game of cricket.

-So if you play or love watching the game of cricket.
-Find your local umpiring association and get trained to become an umpire.
-It is a truly great calling, especially when the game ends as it did in the top of this post.
+So if you play or love watching the game of cricket find your local umpiring association and get trained to become an umpire.
+You won’t regret it.